Component ID : "accordionGridLayout-1299337214"

 I think when we’re on our computers all day and we’re crunching numbers, you can get lost in that.
 But when I push away from the desk at night and I can take a step back, I think about just helping them, changing those people’s lives.
 Really makes the numbers mean something.

-[Imagine tomorrow.
-Build it today.]
+(Visual Description: Imagine tomorrow.
+Build it today.

 One nonprofit’s secret to navigating complex real estate deals